A Meeting in the Dark by Ngugi wa Thiong’o

 "Yes?"
 John's heart almost stopped beating.

-"You seem to be in a hurry.
-I don't want to hear of you loitering in the village.
+the village.
 I know young men, going to show off just because you are going away?
 I don't want to hear of trouble in the village."

 pp. 124/25